 1. Durability

-On the other hand, this model comes with better materials than the previous versions, so it is a good investment for a daily trainer or light trail runner.
+On the bright side, this model uses better materials than its predecessors, making it a solid investment for a daily trainer or a light trail runner.

 2. Comfort